Francesca0901/data_management/README.md

 Specifically, for each title, it displays:
 - All the movies that are "similar" in terms of keywords
 - An average rating
 In the background, the application issues Spark jobs that pre-compute the information that is served.
-My task is to write Spark code for the required functionality.
+OUr task is to write Spark code for the required functionality.